- a whole country to be discovered....

 walled and largely walled small towns

 (Castile & Leon) : Generally

-regarded as the finest walled city in Europe - Avila is the largest
+in France, as one of the finest walled cities in Europe -

 city to have conserved its mediaeval town walls completely